fomenta/TaxCalc/Readme.rst

 ---------

 * A company processes orders that are placed in multiple countries.
-	* calculate country taxes.
+	* Calculate country taxes.
 * Some may use:
-	* a simple calculation
+	* A simple calculation
-	* a fixed percentage
+	* A fixed percentage
 * others:
-	* use a sophisticated formula
+	* Use a sophisticated formula
-	* requires additional information
+	* Requires additional information
-		* product classification,
+		* Product classification
-		* vendor location,
+		* Vendor location
-		* buyer location,
+		* Buyer location
-		* etc.
+		* Etc.

 Problem
 -------

 Propose a model (class model) that:
-- can be used to calculate taxes for multiple countries
+* Can be used to calculate taxes for multiple countries
-- can be escalated easily.
+* Can be escalated easily.
 NOTICE: You may include made up objects to help your task.

 Solution
 ========

+Proposed model is shown below.

 Class Model
 -----------

-Proposed class model is shown below:

 .. image:: Images/TaxCalculatorDiagram.png